Integrated health services, that work for people

 |

-We visualised opportunities in the service blueprint & future data flow scenarios between the different system organisations.
-Starting with two trusts as a proof of concept we moved on to a whole system level with over 20 organisations across Sussex.
-A ‘digital frontrunner’ project.
+We visualised opportunities through service blueprints and future data flow scenarios between different organisations.
+Starting with two trusts as proof of concept, we expanded to a system-wide approach involving over 20 organisations across Sussex – a true ‘digital frontrunner’ project.

 Outcome